Pharmacist Training Program for Adult Immunizations

 1. describe the immune system including types of antigens, types of immunity and the immune system reaction to immunizations;

-2. list the disease states and types of immunity associated with diphtheria, meningococcal, influenza, pertussis, pneumococcal, tetanus, zoster, and hepatitis A & B immunizations;
+2. list the disease states and types of immunity associated with influenza, pneumococcal, tetanus, and hepatitis A & B immunizations;

-3. identify the appropriate administration schedules, route of administration, injection sites, dosages, precautions and contraindications, proper storage requirements, appropriate patient populations, and appropriate monitoring and treatment of the patient for adverse reactions for each of these immunizations, diphenhydramine and epinephrine;
+3. identify the appropriate administration schedules, route of administration, injection sites, dosages, precautions and contraindications, proper storage requirements, appropriate patient populations, and appropriate monitoring of the patient for adverse reactions for each of these immunizations;

 4. demonstrate proper sterile technique in preparation and administration of injectable and intranasal dosage forms;